High Risk Queue

 User Testing a Prototype

-I made a clickable prototype with InVision.
-I asked four individuals to Escalate or Pass a dealer using historically accurate data.
+With a revised design in hand, I built a clickable prototype in InVision.
+I scheduled time with four analysts and gave each one the same task… using historically accurate dealer data, they were asked to either “Escalate” or “Pass” a dealer.
 We found a few very minor issues and talked through some edge cases.

 Validating the design with users